nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 We can see that we simply need to swap the positions of these two values.
 Let's pseudocode a solution to this very small problem:
 ```
-SELECT THE first ELEMENT
+INPUT array
+SET first EQUAL TO THE VALUE STORED IN array[0]
+SET next EQUAL TO THE VALUE STORED IN array[1]
-IF THE next ELEMENT IS LESS THAN THE first
+IF THE next VALUE IN array IS LESS THAN THE first VALUE
-    SWAP first AND next
+    SWAP THE first AND next VALUES
 ```

-Let's expand our array:
+So far so good!
+Let's expand our array and add another value:
 ```
 [10, 1, 9]
 ```

-Now we need to make the leap to abstraction and add iteration to our pseudocode:
+We _could_ hardcode another conditional to check the value stored in the third index, but we're programmers.
+We immediately recognize a pattern emerging where we will need to _select_ the first value and compare it to the second and third values, and then _select_ the second value, and compare it to the third value, all while swapping the index of values when necessary.

+Let's update our pseudocode:
 ```
+INPUT array
-FOR EACH i IN array:
+FOR EACH index IN array:
-    SELECT THE first ELEMENT
+    SET first EQUAL TO THE VALUE STORED IN array[0]
+    SET next EQUAL TO THE VALUE STORED IN array[1]
-    IF THE next ELEMENT IS LESS THAN THE first ELEMENT
+    IF THE next VALUE IN array IS LESS THAN THE first VALUE
         SWAP first AND next
 ```